 People take cannabis to relax, or as a form of stress relief so they may be asked to consider the reasons why they were stressed or anxious and needed to take substances.

 To learn more about cannabis rehab in Cambridgeshire, call us today on 0800 326 5559

 Drug Rehabilitation Treatment For Cocaine Addiction In Cambridgeshire

-Cocaine is a drug that features in the stimulant class of drugs and tends to speed up and energise people who consume it.
+Cocaine is a prominent drug in Cambridgeshire.
+It features in the stimulant class of drugs and tends to speed up and energise people who consume it.

 Cocaine is an addictive drug, but luckily the success rate for people who attempt to give up the drug is quite high.

 There is no pharmacological intervention (detox treatment) for cocaine addiction so the primary area of focus for clients seeking to overcome cocaine dependence involves education and emotional support.

 The uncomfortable withdrawal symptoms people experience when ceasing cocaine include:

 Our rehab staff will be able to recommend certain withdrawal management strategies that will minimise the effects of these negative symptoms.

 Clients will also be able to explore the emotional and behavioural reasons for their addiction in group and individual therapy and will follow the 12-step programme as part of their treatment.